Digital hardcore: 1990s

 The music was first defined by the band Atari Teenage Riot, who formed in Berlin, Germany in 1992.
 The band's frontman, Alec Empire, coined the term "digital hardcore," setting up the independent record label Digital Hardcore Recordings in 1994.
 German bands with a similar style began signing to the label and its underground popularity grew, with small digital hardcore festivals being held in several German cities.
 By the mid-1990s, a number of new record labels specializing in the genre were formed around the world.
 These included Gangster Toons Industries (Paris), Praxis (London), Cross Fade Enter Tainment (Hamburg), Drop Bass Network (U.S.), and Bloody Fist (Australia).
 Digital Hardcore Recordings also had some kinship with the Frankfurt labels Mille Plateaux and Riot Beats.
 Alec Empire's work subsequently set the template for breakcore.

-Other prominent digital hardcore musicians of this period include Christoph de Babalon, Cobra Killer, Sonic Subjunkies, EC8OR, Hanin Elias, Lolita Storm, Nic Endo, The Panacea, and The Mad Capsule Markets.

 2000s

 In Alec Empire's words, "Digital Hardcore went from a local, Berlin based scene to an international underground movement."
 The soundtrack to the film Threat included contributions from digital hardcore musicians, along with metalcore bands.
 James Plotkin, Dave Witte and Speedranch's project Phantomsmasher combined digital hardcore with grindcore.
 Notable 21st century digital hardcore groups include Left Spine Down, Motormark, Death Spells, The Shizit, Rabbit Junk, and Fear, and Loathing in Las Vegas.

-2010s–2020s
+Additionally, Nine Inch Nails' 2007 studio album Year Zero has been considered as a digital hardcore album as well.

+2010s

 Digital hardcore saw less prominence in the 2010s.
 However, its international influence can be seen in the prominence of electronicore, a similar musical genre fusing hardcore punk and metalcore with electronica.
 The German band We Butter the Bread with Butter has seen commercial success employing this fusion.
 The term "digital hardcore" has largely fallen out of use, given its association with politically charged lyrics, which are not a characteristic of newer electronicore artists.

+One notable digital hardcore band to come out of the 2010s was Machine Girl, especially with their 2017 album "...Because I'm Young Arrogant and Hate Everything You Stand For", which combined their earlier modern breakcore style with more extreme hardcore punk vocals.

+2020s

+Coming into the 2020s, digital hardcore has seen a rise with new releases and artists, such as LustSickPuppy.
+Notable mainstream success within the digital hardcore genre has been seen with the British band WARGASM, whose debut EP, Explicit: The Mixxxtape, was released on 9 September 2022; the full-length album Venom was released a year later to critical success.